WentaoZhan1998/NN-GLS-article-code/README.md

   + The *Data* module consists of functions generate and preprocess the data for the training purpose.
   + The *Models*, *Stopping* modules contains code for necessary components of NN and its training.
   + The *Functions* module contains functions studied in the manuscript.
-  + The *R* module contains functions introduced from R.
+  + The *R* module contains functions inported from R.
   + The *Decorrelation* module consists of functions doing decorrelation operation for different data types, followed by the *resample* module doing the spatial resampling (bootstrap).
   + The *Training* module contains main functions to train the NN (NN-GLS).